 Proper: the degree of the top is less than the degree of the bottom.

 Improper: the degree of the top is greater than, or equal to, the degree of the bottom.

 |Improper:||deg(top) ≥ deg(bottom)|

-If the polynomial is improper, you might like to simplify it with Polynomial Long Division
+If the polynomial is improper, we can simplify it with Polynomial Long Division